 The second theme is concerned with investors' impact on operators' decisions.
 Owing to the limited information available to investors, a firm's short-term valuation (e.g., as reflected in stock market prices) may differ from its true value.
 As decisions that maximize intrinsic value often do not maximize the firm's short-term valuation, how should a manager trade-off these competing demands?
 Should the manager ignore the short-term valuation and make choices that maximize the firm's long-term value or vice versa?

 Content and Organization

 The course grade is based on class participation and an exam or a paper.
-The course comprises four modules:
+The course comprises three modules:

 Module 1: Operations Forensics.
 In this module, students learn how investors can leverage operational indicators (e.g., utilization and inventory turns) to predict future performance, and examine the informational advantage that accrues to investors from studying operations and impact of information asymmetry on investors and operators.

 Module 2: Operations-based Valuation.
 In this module, students are acquainted with frameworks that can be used to evaluate operating capabilities and concepts like flexibility, scarce resources, and investment optionality.
 Students are introduced to basic analytical tools associated with dynamic pricing, optimization, decision making under uncertainty, and real option valuation.

 Module 3: Operational Risk.
 In this module, students are familiarized with ways of assessing, and hedging against, operational risk, as by leveraging financial instruments or operating capabilities.
 The module illustrates how financing vehicles that account for operational risk can be structured in ways that yield benefits for all stakeholders.